Skip to main content

 Planet Press ozone layer II.pdf (PDF document, 776.2 KB)

-This is a kids' version of the EGU article: 'Ozone at lower latitudes is not recovering, despite Antarctic ozone hole healing'.
+This is a kids' version of the EGU article: 'Parts of ozone layer not recovering as expected'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Kirsty Pringle & Richard Pope (Research Fellows, Institute for Climate and Atmospheric Science, University of Leeds, UK), and for educational content by Teresita Gravina (Italian Association of Science Teachers [ANISN]).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.